 From sequin minis to clown costumes, we always seem to be wearing outfits that were not intended for wearing in broad daylight.

 “My best walk of shame was after an 80's party.
 I had to walk halfway across campus in the morning in zebra print leggings and a pink tube top, carrying my heels.
-It was snowing and I walked by three tours.” - Sarah, a junior at Michigan State University
+It was snowing and I walked by three tours.” - Sarah, Michigan State University

 Humiliation Saving Tip #1: Bring a change of clothes if you think you’re going to spend the night out.